Jack’s Steaks in Haeundae, South Korea, Emulates Jim’s Steaks

 So, if you ever find yourself in Haeundae, South Korea, treat yourself to a taste of home at Jack’s Steaks.

-Also, check out Phillyz in Irbid, Jordan, LO&SLO in Derry, Ireland, and Passyunk Avenue in London for other cheesesteaks abroad, and Philly Steaks in Medellin, Colombia in South America.
+Also, check out Phillyz in Irbid, Jordan, LO&SLO in Derry, Ireland, Passyunk Avenue in London, and The Cheeseteak City in Nice, France for other cheesesteaks abroad, and Philly Steaks in Medellin, Colombia in South America, Phat Philly’s in New Zealand, and Charleys Cheese Steak in Nairobi, Kenya)!

 If you like what I do, throw me a coffee or a stiff drink!